SCENEREPLICA: Benchmarking Real-World Robot Manipulation by Creating Replicable Scenes: The SceneReplica Benchmark

 \section{The SceneReplica Benchmark}

 Our goal is to introduce reproducible scenes of objects for robot manipulation, where researchers can set up the same set of scenes in different environments for evaluation.
-Currently, we focus on tabletop cluttered scenes for pick-and-place.
-The configurations of objects in these scenes are generated in the Gazebo simulation environment to obtain the ground truth data and in order to make it easy to satisfy certain properties of the scenes.
-Generating in simulation enables access to complete state information, allowing for a seamless sim2real transfer for reproducible real-world experiments.
+Currently, we focus on tabletop cluttered scenes for pick-and-place where the clutter is in terms of a packed scene with some level of separation between objects.
+This is in contrast with other classes of cluttered scenes where objects are piled on top of each other, making it harder to replicate exactly in the real-world or simulation.
+Overall, the scene generation pipeline happens in Gazebo with access to ground truth object data for constraint checking over the scenes.